MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Evaluation Results

 Table~\ref{tab:resolution-rate-detailed} analyzes how resolved instances differ from the overall benchmark distribution across three dimensions: artifact type diversity, file count distribution, and framework.
 This analysis reveals structural factors that influence repair success.

 \textbf{Artifact Type Diversity.} We classify tasks as single-artifact (all files of one type) or multi-artifact (spanning source code, resources, build files, manifests).
-While 64.3\% of benchmark tasks are single-artifact, 87.2\% of resolutions come from single-artifact tasks (1.36x overrepresentation).
-Multi-artifact tasks show 0.36x underrepresentation (12.8\% of resolutions vs. 35.7\% of benchmark), highlighting difficulty coordinating changes across heterogeneous file types.
+While 59.0\% of benchmark tasks are single-artifact, 96.4\% of automated retrieval resolutions come from single-artifact tasks (1.63x overrepresentation).
+Multi-artifact tasks show severe underrepresentation (3.6\% of resolutions vs. 41.0\% of benchmark, 0.09x), highlighting difficulty coordinating changes across heterogeneous file types.